-3D Printing & Simulation to Design Affordable Prosthetic Arms
+3D Printing and Simulation to Design Affordable Prosthetic Arms

 While 3D printing technology has been around for more than 25 years, the recent arrival of affordable desktop 3D printers means that large companies and R&D groups are no longer the only ones with access to this powerful technology.
 Students, hobbyists, and makers are getting involved and using their talents to change the world.